Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 If you are on a low or irregular income then you may wish to consider a stakeholder pension.
 Stakeholder pensions work in exactly the same way as other personal pension plans and were introduced by the government to help those on lower incomes save for their retirement.

 Typically, stakeholder pensions have lower minimum payments and you will not be penalised for taking a break in your payments.
+If you feel like this may be a circumstance that you could find yourself in, then you should really consider this option as it may save you in the long term.
 Also the annual fees charged by stakeholder pension providers are controlled by limits set by the Government to keep costs down.